 A car title is like a résumé of the car’s life—it indicates how many miles it may have on it and if it is a prior salvaged vehicle.
 When you buy or sell a vehicle, it is important to take the time to properly check and transfer title to the vehicle.
 Doing so upfront will save you time, money and frustration down the road.
 For more information on transferring title to a motor vehicle, see our flyer "Transferring Title to a Motor Vehicle."

-The Department of Public Safety administers vehicle titles and registration in Minnesota.
-If you have questions about transferring title to a vehicle, you should contact the Department of Public Safety, Driver and Vehicle Services Division, by telephone at 651-297-2126 or by e-mail at email@example.com.
+The Department of Public Safety (DPS) administers vehicle titles and registration in Minnesota.
+If you have questions about transferring title to a vehicle, you should contact the Department of Public Safety, Driver and Vehicle Services Division, by telephone at (651) 297-2126 or by email at email@example.com.
 You may also visit your local deputy registrar’s office with questions about vehicle titles and registration.
-To find the deputy registrar’s office nearest you, click here.
+To find the deputy registrar’s office nearest you, visit the DPS website.

 All vehicles require maintenance at one point or another.
 Minnesota’s Truth in Repairs Act spells out the rights and obligations of customers and repair shops for repairs costing more than $100 and less than $7,500.
 Knowing your rights under the Truth in Repairs Act can be helpful and save you money.
 A summary of the Truth in Repairs Act is available in our flyer entitled "Car Shops—Truth in Repairs."
 If a dispute arises between you and the repair shop over billing or the quality of repairs, it can be best to try to settle the problem with the shop’s manager or owner first.
 If this doesn’t work, we may be able to assist you in resolving the problem.

 Minnesota’s Lemon Law